 Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of military surgery of the abdominal cavity, the director of the Imperial Institute in St. Petersburg.

 Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, the founder of the atlas of topographic anatomy (anatomy of mutual disposition), the founder of Russian military surgery and anesthesia (the science of pain management).

 The significance of the works of Sergei Petrovich Botkin (1832-1889) for national and world medicine can not be overestimated.
 Literally everyone in our country at least several times heard this name, even if he himself is far from medicine and never addressed to doctors.
-After all, everyone has heard about "Botkin's Disease" - hepatitis A, pathophysiology and causes of which were first described by Sergei Petrovich.
+After all, everyone heard about "Botkin's Disease" - hepatitis A, pathophysiology and the reasons for which were first described by Sergei Petrovich.

 Buyalsky Ilya Vasilyevich (1789-1866) began his career as a student at the Medical and Surgical Academy in St. Petersburg.
 At first he was taken as an assistant to the draftor, and after becoming a graduate he received the position of a draftor.
-The projector is a person who is engaged in medical manipulations with non-living people.
+The projector is a person who deals with medical manipulations with non-living people.